 Beginning in fall 2018, new USC students will have to complete 12 units of classes before going through Greek recruitment, Vice President for Student Affairs Ainsley Carry announced Friday.
 The new rule also requires that students obtain a GPA of at least 2.5 at USC before rushing a sorority or fraternity.

 The change would effectively prevent new students from joining a Greek organization before completing at least one full-time semester at USC.
 Fall admits could rush in the spring, and spring admits could rush in the fall.

-"This is the toughest year of the transition to college life as students experience the most social and academic challenges," he said.
-Like other universities, Carry aims to "[allow] them time to acclimate to the university's academic and social climate before participating in Greek-letter organizations."
+The memo says, "This is the toughest year of the transition to college life as students experience the most social and academic challenges."
+Carry says like other universities, USC wants to give new students "time to acclimate to the university's academic and social climate before participating in Greek-letter organizations."

 USC administrators considered making this change two years ago after the Academic Senate, which represents the university's faculty, passed a resolution calling for it.

 "Students may experience a high level of stress as they go through the selection process, and can feel rejected when they are not selected," the resolution said.
 "New students need time to explore all that the university has to offer … before they commit to any particular path."

 According to a statement issued by the Interfraternity Council last week, discussions at that time led fraternities and sororities to make changes to their recruitment process rather than actually move when recruitment takes place.

 The council said in last week's statement that furthering efforts to reform the new member process would be a better shift than moving recruitment.
 Five days later, the Panhellenic Council, which represents USC's sororities, echoed this sentiment in a statement, saying it was "committed to moving forward on our progress."

 Carry met with each council on the Row earlier this month, starting with the Panhellenic Council on Sept.
 11 and then the Interfraternity Council on Sept.
 13.